sp-hash/TeamBlackMiner/INSTALL_LINUX.md

 ### Nvidia Cuda Toolkit 11.4
 We have built TBM with Nvidia Cuda 11.4.
-If you allready have Nvidia Cuda 11.4 on your system, then you do not need to follow the next install instruction.
+If you allready have Nvidia Cuda 11.4 on your system, then you can skip this section.

 Check your system for Nvidia Cuda support with: